 Public information pertaining to Landscape Architecture Program at URI

 Degree: The University of Rhode Island has a four year undergraduate Bachelor’s degree in Landscape Architecture (BLA).
 It is accredited by the Landscape Architecture Accreditation Board (LAAB).
 The number of credits to graduate is 126.
 The program was last reviewed for accreditation in 2009 and was reaccredited in the spring of 2010.
+To assist potential students in making informed application decisions please follow this link to see information on student achievement, university costs, program retention, graduation rates and composition.

 Nina Marelli ‘11